PLCnext/EdgeDevices/FW_2022/Code/Influx2/Backup_Restore.md

 ![FirstStartInflux](../../images/BackupRestore_6.jpg) <br>

 8. Once finished, we now want to restore the data from the EPC. <br>
-First, go to "Data" --> "Tokens" and copy the value of the "admin's Token". <br>
+First, go to "Data" --> "Tokens" and copy the value of the "admin's Token" of your Host-PC. <br>
 ![AdminToken_HostPC](../../images/BackupRestore_7.jpg) <br>

 9. In order to restore the data copied from the EPC into the InfluxDB of your Host-PC, we need to open up another CMD prompt from the downloaded and unziped folder before. <br>